 We are a leading provider of diversified career-oriented post-secondary education as measured by total enrollment.
-As of December 31, 2012, we operated 38 campuses and five training sites in 17 states (exclusive of discontinued operations).
+As of December 31, 2013, we operated 33 campuses and five training sites in 15 states.
 We offer recent high school graduates and working adults degree and diploma programs in five areas of study: automotive technology, health sciences, skilled trades, hospitality services and business and information technology.
-For the year ended December 31, 2012, our automotive technology program, our health sciences program, our skilled trades program, our hospitality services program and our business and information technology program accounted for approximately 38%, 35%, 12%, 9%, and 6%, respectively, of our average enrollment.
-As of December 31, 2012, we had 16,235 students enrolled in diploma and degree programs and an additional 305 students enrolled in certificate programs.
-Our average enrollment for the year ended December 31, 2012 was 18,086 students in diploma and degree programs and 292 students in certificate programs, which represented a decrease of 22.3% from average enrollment of 23,276 for 2011 in diploma and degree programs.
-We did not offer certificate programs in 2011.
-For the year ended December 31, 2012, our revenues were \$402.7 million, which represented a decrease of 18.1% from the year ended December 31, 2011.
-For more information relating to our revenues, profits and financial condition, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements included in this Annual Report on Form 10-K. For the year ended December 31, 2011, our revenues were \$491.8 million, which represented a decrease of 18.7% from the year ended December 31, 2010.
+For the year ended December 31, 2013, our automotive technology program, our health sciences program, our skilled trades program, our hospitality services program and our business and information technology program accounted for approximately 42%, 30%, 13%, 9%, and 6%, respectively, of our average enrollment.
+As of December 31, 2013, we had 13,740 students enrolled in diploma and degree programs and an additional 104 students enrolled in certificate programs.
+Our average enrollment for the year ended December 31, 2013 was 15,009 students in diploma and degree programs and 315 students in certificate programs, which represented a decrease of 12.3% from average enrollment in 2012 of 17,121 students in diploma and degree programs and 220 students in certificate programs.
+For the year ended December 31, 2013, our revenues were \$345.0 million, which represented a decrease of 9.9% from the year ended December 31, 2012, our revenues were \$382.8 million, which represented a decrease of 16.2% from the year ended December 31, 2011.
+For more information relating to our revenues, profits and financial condition, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements included in this Annual Report on Form 10-K.